zer0eXploit/flask-rest-api/README.md

 ## Implementation

-This project is implemented usign Flask and its various extensions such as Flask-JWT, etc,.
+This project is implemented using Flask and its various extensions such as Flask-JWT, etc,.